 The partnership level allows you to control whether accounts under the partnership can have SAML enabled.
 The partnership account's Owner has certain administrative functions, but a SAML configuration on this account is not inherited by other accounts in the partnership.

-Master accounts have a direct, hierarchical relationship to one or more sub-accounts.
-Typically the SAML configuration on a master account is inherited automatically by all of its sub-accounts.
+Parent accounts (also referred to as master accounts) have a direct, hierarchical relationship to one or more child accounts.
+Typically the SAML configuration on a parent account is inherited automatically by all of its child accounts.

-Sub-accounts inherit their SAML SSO configuration from their master account when the master account has SAML configured.
-If the master account does not have SAML configured, each sub-account may have its own configuration.
+Child accounts (also known as sub-accounts) inherit their SAML SSO configuration from their parent account when the parent account has SAML configured.
+If the parent account does not have SAML configured, each child account may have its own configuration.
 For more information, see Configuring SAML with multiple accounts.